murundb/murundb.github.io/docs/kinematics/geometry/euler_angles.md

 \end{align}
 $$

-which yields to a transformation matrix:
+which yields to a rotation matrix:

 $$
 \mathbf{R}^{\psi}_{\beta} =